+S

-EDU 4100 Psychological and Developmental
+EDU 4100 Psychological and Developmental 3

 Foundations

 EDU 4104 Sociological and Multicultural 3

 Foundations

 EDU 4107 Foundations For Teaching English 3

 Learners

 EDU 4110 Special Education for the 2

 Classroom Teacher

 EDU 4119 Assessment in the Classroom 2

 EDU 4330 Elementary Reading/Language 3

 Arts:Primary Grades

 EDU 4333 Elementary Reading/Language 3

 Arts:Upper Grades

 EDU 4410 Language and Literacy in the 3

 Content Areas

-\Students who recently completed or are co-enrolled in NDNU's credential program may articulate 15 semester units of coursework from this list.
+\Students who recently completed or are co-enrolled in NDNU's credential program (including the BA Liberal Studies Integrated Pathway) may articulate up to 15 semester units of coursework from this list.
 Those who obtained a preliminary teaching credential from another institution or who have substantial experience with private-school teaching can enroll in 15 units of education electives, to be selected in collaboration with the Program Director.